LUMCMRI/mri_safety_cases/en_US/FixateurExterne/case.md

 ## Introduction

 For treatment of complex wrist fractures sometimes an *external fixator* is used.
-To the right you see an example of such a device, made by the [Orthofix](http://www.orthofix.com) company. ![](fixateur_wrist.png)
+On the right you see an example of such a device, made by the [Orthofix](http://www.orthofix.com) company. ![](fixateur_wrist.png)
 <br>
-**Medical Request:** Patiënt is een man (55 jaar) die ruim een maand geleden van een ladder is gevallen.
-Binnengebracht met de ambulance.
-Nu wordt gevraagd een MRI Brein, inclusief FLAIR, DWI en een susceptibility gewogen sequentie.
+**Medical Request:** Patient is a 55 year old male who fell from a ladder about 5 weeks ago, injuring his head and wrist.
+For follow up they now need an MRI of the brain including FLAIR, DWI and a susceptibility wheighted sequence.

 <br>

-**Extra informatie:** hieronder vind je de aanvraag en Röntgen-opnamen van de pols.
+**Extra information:** below you find the request form and images of the wrist X-ray.

 ![OK Verslag](ok_verslag.png)
 ![DX pols](dx_pols.png)